Biofeedback: EEG

 Mulholland and Peper (1971) showed that occipital alpha increases with eyes open and not focused, and is disrupted by visual focusing; a rediscovery of alpha blocking.

 Green and Green (1986) investigated voluntary control of internal states by individuals like Swami Rama and American Indian medicine man Rolling Thunder both in India and at the Menninger Foundation.
 They brought portable biofeedback equipment to India and monitored practitioners as they demonstrated self-regulation.
 A film containing footage from their investigations was released as Biofeedback: The Yoga of the West (1974).
 They developed alpha-theta training at the Menninger Foundation from the 1960s to the 1990s.
 They hypothesized that theta states allow access to unconscious memories and increase the impact of prepared images or suggestions.
 Their alpha-theta research fostered Peniston's development of an alpha-theta addiction protocol.

 Sterman (1972) showed that cats and human subjects could be operantly trained to increase the amplitude of the sensorimotor rhythm (SMR) recorded from the sensorimotor cortex.
 He demonstrated that SMR production protects cats against drug-induced generalized seizures (tonic-clonic seizures involving loss of consciousness) and reduces the frequency of seizures in humans diagnosed with epilepsy.
 He found that his SMR protocol, which uses visual and auditory EEG biofeedback, normalizes their EEGs (SMR increases while theta and beta decrease toward normal values) even during sleep.
 Sterman also co-developed the Sterman-Kaiser (SKIL) QEEG database.

 Birbaumer and colleagues (1981) have studied feedback of slow cortical potentials since the late 1970s.
 They have demonstrated that subjects can learn to control these DC potentials and have studied the efficacy of slow cortical potential biofeedback in treating ADHD, epilepsy, migraine, and schizophrenia.

 Lubar (1989) studied SMR biofeedback to treat attention disorders and epilepsy in collaboration with Sterman.
 He demonstrated that SMR training can improve attention and academic performance in children diagnosed with Attention Deficit Disorder with Hyperactivity (ADHD).
 He documented the importance of theta-to-beta ratios in ADHD and developed theta suppression-beta enhancement protocols to decrease these ratios and improve student performance.
-The Neuropsychiatric EEG-Based Assessment Aid (NEBA) System a device used to measure the Theta-to-Beta ratio was approved as a tool to assist in diagnosis of ADHD on July 15, 2013.
-However, the field has recently moved away from the measure.
-This move has been caused by the general change in the population norms in the past 20 years (most likely due to the change in the average amount of sleep in young people).
+The Neuropsychiatric EEG-Based Assessment Aid (NEBA) System, a device used to measure the Theta-to-Beta ratio, was approved as a tool to assist in diagnosis of ADHD on July 15, 2013.
+A 2019 Systematic Review studied the use of Qualitative EEG's as a biomarker for diagnosing ADHD and other child psychiatric disorders as compared to and showed higher theta/beta ratio in ADHD vs healthy controls.